Illustration of a building

 Leeds School of Architecture

-Cinema, theatre, gallery, boxing gym – explore alternative futures for a landmark building in the heart of Bradford.
+Cinema, theatre, gallery, boxing gym – alternative futures for a landmark building in the heart of Bradford were explored.

 What would you do with a huge empty building in the heart of our city?
-Leeds School of Architecture asked its students that very question about a disused warehouse in the centre of Bradford – and you can explore their ideas at this special exhibition.
+Leeds School of Architecture asked its students that very question about a disused warehouse in the centre of Bradford – and the public were encouraged to explore their ideas at this special exhibition.

-The former Marks & Spencer warehouse on Darley Street has long been a sleeping giant in the city centre.
-We’ve turned it into Loading Bay, a pop-up cultural space now presenting a packed programme as part of Bradford 2025.
+The former Marks & Spencer warehouse on Darley Street was a sleeping giant in the city centre.
+We turned it into Loading Bay, a pop-up cultural space that has presented a packed programme as part of Bradford 2025.

 But before Loading Bay opened in the spring, Leeds School of Architecture invited its first-year students to dream up alternative uses for the space.
-The City as a Festival, a special exhibition in the Loading Bay basement, presents their ideas, which range from a cinema and film studio to a gym and boxing ring.
+The City as a Festival, a special exhibition in the Loading Bay basement, presented their ideas, which ranged from a cinema and film studio to a gym and boxing ring.

 Related Events